Cryptography

 - Key exchange algorithm

-- End to End Excryption (E2EE)
+- End to End Encryption (E2EE)

 - Secret Key Exchange (Diffie-Hellman)